-- 6 In the Public Status dialog box, on the General tab, click Properties. - On the Public Properties dialog box, on the General tab: - Select the Internet Protocol Version 4 (TCP/IPv4) check box. - Click Properties. - Select the Use the following DNS server addresses option.
-8 - 9 Verify the correct value for the IP address of the DNS server.

-10 Click Advanced.
+- 6 In the Public Status dialog box, on the General tab, click Properties. - In the Public Properties dialog box, on the General tab, select the appropriate IP version and then click Properties. - 8 Select the Use the following DNS server addresses option. - 9 Verify the correct value for the IP address of the DNS server. - 10 Click Advanced.

-- 11 In the DNS tab, make sure the Register this connection's address in DNS check box is selected. - 12 Make sure the correct domain suffix is entered in the DNS suffix for this connection field.

-To find the domain suffix, click Start > Control Panel > System.
-The domain suffix is listed in the "Computer Name, domain, and workgroup settings" section.

-13 Close the window.
+- 11 In the DNS tab, make sure the Register this connection's address in DNS check box is selected. - 12 Make sure the correct domain suffix is entered in the DNS suffix for this connection field. - To find the domain suffix, click Start > Control Panel > System.
+The domain suffix is listed in the "Computer Name, domain, and workgroup settings" section. - 13 Close the window.